ivansarno/FiatShamirProtocol/README.md

 Random Number Generator

-Library not includes a Random Number Generator, user can replace it with one of your own in Define.h file
+Random Number Generator included is only for testing, user can replace it with one of your own in Define.h file

 There are two generators: